 I am so excited to share with you the ultimate reading tracker template!
-Actually, it’s a bundle of seven templates that you can customize to fit your needs.
+Actually, it’s a bundle of templates that you can customize to fit your needs.

-In this blog post, I’m going to show you exactly how to use each of the seven templates.
+In this blog post, I’m going to show you exactly how to use each of the templates.
 So, click the image below to download your free printables right now.

 What is a reading tracker template?